 83% of couples in the United States consulted local regulations before getting married.
 In 2021, we entered phase 2, where couples took the relationship to the next level.

-But still, there was ambiguity about how to plan your wedding in the presence of covid -19.
+But still, there was ambiguity about how to plan a COVID-19 wedding.
 Should you host an indoor wedding?
 Are all your guests vaccinated?
 Can you plan a honeymoon?

-About 41 % of respondents said they postponed their honeymoon due to covid-19.
+About 41 % of respondents said they postponed their honeymoon due to COVID-19 wedding.
 Are you planning to get married and a little confused?
-Let us guide you along about how to plan your wedding with covid-19.
+Let us guide you along about how to plan your COVID-19 wedding.

 Track COVID-19 Updates From Your County

-Many authenticated websites provide updates of void 19 cases for any country.
-World Health Organization has envisaged Covid 19 website for every country worldwide.
+Many authenticated websites provide updates on COVID-19 cases for any country.
+World Health Organization has envisaged a COVID-19 website for every country worldwide.
 It provides:

 - The number of active cases.